dagbdagb/APCnotes/README.md

 I take no responsibility of any kind for the results of following hints or instructions here.
 Instructions may be incomplete, incorrect, deceiving and/or malicious.

 ## Warnings
 - The APC console cable is particular to APC.
-Historically, there have been incidents of APC UPSes shutting down with no warning for using a non-suitable console cable.
+Historically, there have been incidents of APC UPSes immediately shutting down with no warning for using a non-suitable console cable.
-- APC UPSes have a firmware (for the UPS-function, not the NMC) which, depending on the model of UPS, may shut down outputs when installed.
+- APC UPSes have a firmware (for the UPS-function, not the NMC) which:
+    - is specific for the UPS model in question
+    - depending on UPS model, may toggle outputs when installed
+    - is not part of the NMC firmware package and must be downloaded separately
-- APC ATSes have a particular procedure to follow for installing firmware.
-Disregarding this may damage your ATS
+- APC ATSes have a particular procedure to follow for installing firmware. **Disregarding this may damage your ATS.**

 ## Useful CLI commands
 ```